wonma/100-days-of-code/log.md

 - Great to challenge myself with new small exercises!
 I really feel like I'm building my small 'coding' muscles.
 ![feedback form](./exercises/gifs/exercise_feedback-1.gif)

+---
+### Day 35: November 20, Sunday

+**Today's Progress**
+Learned how to update a specific property value in the state object

+**Thoughts**
+- When I read a React document explaning about hooks, I felt a little bit overwhelmed.
+I haven't fully grasp the concept of React lifecycle and the difference between class component and function component.
+It's natural to feel a little bit overwhelmed when I see new concepts (high-order component) and can't really get it.
+However, the learning content I'm focused on at this moment is quite easy to learn, actually a lot of fun.
+I should not let myself down with these new puzzly words.

 <!--
 ### Day 1: June 27, Monday